shanesully/py/README.md

 # scripts
-Misc scripts and small programs in various languages
+Misc scripts for various common tasks

 All files are tested on Mac and sometimes Linux